astronandez/EVMEP/docs/report.md

 * Data variety is crucial to its performance; ensuring that there is an even distribution of classes across training, validation, and testing is a must.
 This will help ensure that there are no overrepresented groups in the dataset that would skew prediction results.
 * When selecting a model, image size, quantity, and resolution will influence its overall size and can be downsized by using quantization techniques and traditional neural network pruning.
 * Even YOLO, at its most miniature format, can still prove to be too large for some platforms like the Nicla Vision regardless of the optimization steps used to reduce the overall model size.
+* The FOMO model for the Nica Vision edge detection was quite inaccurate.
+We would need to look into ways to optimize our dataset and our dataset training to increase our F1 score and model accuracy.

+### Hardware and Software
+* Much of the hardware/software future work is dependent upon the model and training methods used, which we discussed previously.
+* Overall the implementations configured in this project performed very well and in many ways aligned with what we expected.
+Whenever we tried to add an optimization for latency, this directly affected accuracy and vice versa.
+It is a constant balance between the need for precision and speed.
+The RTSP stream to access the data through the cloud worked very well for media streaming.
+One major issue is the need to have the devices connected to a wireless signal to send and receive data.
+In real-world applications this could prove to be difficult.
+Additionally, further work needs to be done to find a more balanced model to train the NIcla Vision edge FOMO model.
+* The cloud methodologies proved to be the most accurate and lowest latency.
+They do require a higher overhead as you will have to pay for yearly subscriptions to virtual devices (~ $200 - $300 / year).
+The edge devices were either unrealistically slow (Raspberry pi) or too inaccurate (NIcla Vision).
+Cloud computing is the optimal methodology for this pipeline.

+Future work will be to develop an optimized mass estimation technique to have a more accurate mass estimate.
+This will be done using Kalman filtering and linear dynamics methods.

 # 6. References